signed/katas/chronos-clock/UserStories.md

 ## Story ##
 We Chronos the mighty demand to pass the current time to the magic machine to initialize our clock.

-* As favour to us mortals the agrees to pass the milliseconds passed since 1970 01 01
+* As favour to us mortals he agrees to provide the milliseconds passed since 1970 01 01 UTC
-* He wants the time to be print to the command line to check if the magic machine understood his command.
+* To check if the magic machine understood his command, he wants the time to be printed to the command line .
 * Chronos lives on mount Olympus